 What does a “day in the life” of a resident look like?

 Based on past resident feedback, we have condensed TOC into a 4-week concentrated/dedicated learning experience and changed the Medication Distribution staffing schedule to allow for more dedicated time in the outpatient pharmacy.
-Throughout the year the focus on different learning experiences changes to meet the needs and interests of residents (indicated by the shading intensity on the image above).
+Throughout the year the focus on different learning experiences changes to meet both the needs of the clinic and interests of the residents.
 Please see the question “How do you support resident wellness?” below for information regarding paid time off.

 A ”typical” week of a resident includes at least 4 days of working in the ambulatory clinic providing direct patient care and working with the primary care clinic team, and 1 day staffing in Credena Health Pharmacy Monroe.
 Depending on the time of year, additional activities (e.g., volunteering activities, preparing for residency interviews) will be scheduled in addition to (or in place of) regularly scheduled duties.
 A standard four-week schedule for one resident may look something like this: